q-omar/spaceInvaders/README.md

 II.Design & Issues
 _______________________

 	 The game is designed to run both a text version in the Command Prompt, as well as a GUI version in a new window.
 Both versions are controlled by the InvadersGameController and the logic of the game is handled by InvadersGameLogic.
-Reducing code duplication and simplifying the code, inheritance is used in the Shape class which is extended over by Alien.java and PlayerShip.java as well as Shot.java (which is used for the player bullets and alien shots ).
+Reducing code duplication and simplifying the code, inheritance is used in the Shape class which is extended by the Alien, Shot, PlayerShip and Barrier classes, which are the main entities in the game.
 	 When chosing the TEXT version of the game, the code is redirected to run InvadersGameText as well as print the game board and all its components.
 	 When chosing the GUI version of the game, the code is redirected to run InvadersGameGUI, which implements the canvas and creates a new window to play the game in.
 Shape implements the class Drawable.